warp-contracts/warp-wasm-templates/README.md

 Custom decorators are ignored in AssemblyScript, unless we decide to give them a special meaning by using [transform option](#contract-transform).
 And that is the reason why we're using `@contract` decorator in the contract code.

+### No support

+Please remember that AssemblyScript does not support closures and for... of... methods.
+You can check which other features are not supported (and also what other implementation plans has the AssemblyScript team) [here](https://www.assemblyscript.org/status.html#language-features).

 ### tsconfig.json

 TypeScript configuration inheriting recommended AssemblyScript settings.